gongsiyi/obsolete_issue_reports/README.md

 We manually classified the knowledge learned from resolving the issue report.
 The details are in： [RQ1_obsolete_ratio_1.md](https://github.com/gongsiyi/obsolete_issue_reports/blob/main/RQ1_obsolete_ratio_1.md), [RQ1_obsolete_ratio_0.md](https://github.com/gongsiyi/obsolete_issue_reports/blob/main/RQ1_obsolete_ratio_0.md)

-**RQ2.
+**RQ3.
 Can obsolete issue reports affect their knowledge?**
-Obsolete issue reports significantly affect their embedded knowledge (Finding 2).
+Obsolete issue reports significantly affect their embedded knowledge (Finding 4).
 Compared to domain knowledge, project-specific knowledge is more likely to be affected by obsolete issue reports.
-Among them, the initializations are the most affected knowledge, and its reduction of effectiveness ratio is 0.7128 (Finding 3).
+Among them, the initializations are the most affected knowledge, and its reduction of effectiveness ratio is 0.7128 (Finding 5).
+The obsolete ratio of an issue report is an indicator of the obsolete knowledge (Finding 6).

 |K2.5|K2.1|K2.10|K2.2|K1.3|K2.9|K2.4|K2.3|K2.8|K1.2|K2.6|K1.1 |K2.7|
 | :------------- | :------------- | :-------------|:------------- | :------------- | :------------- |:------------- | :------------- | :------------- |:------------- | :------------- | :------------- |:-------------|